waelelsafty07/JavaScript-capstone-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please give it a star, and if you would love to tell me ways to improve it, contact me on LinkedIn or Twitter.
+If you like this project, please give it a star, and if you would love to suggest ways to improve it, contact us on LinkedIn of GitHub.
 It will be a pleasure to hear from you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>